iListen2Sound/RockCamEnvironmentHider/README.md

 # LivEnvironmentHider

-Hides environmental elements from the LIV camera so that you can use chroma key or other green screen methods in OBS or in video editing programs
+Hides environmental elements from the Rock Cam so that you can use chroma key or other green screen methods in OBS or in video editing programs

-Note: Hiding the environment from LIV also hides them in Rock cam
+Note: Hiding the environment from Rock cam also hides it from LIV

 ## Configuration
 Applied at scene load